JoviDeCroock/webpack-module-nomodule-plugin/README.md

 ## How to use

-The only thing you need to do is return two build steps in your webpack and forward this to this plugin like this:
+1. Create separate build steps for your modern and legacy builds in your webpack config.

-- for legacy new WebpackModuleNomodulePlugin('legacy');
+1. Each build step should include at least one use of the `html-webpack-plugin` with the `inject: 'body'` option set.
-- for modern new WebpackModuleNomodulePlugin('modern');
+1. Include this plugin with the name of the configuration in the constructor (e.g. `new WebpackModuleNomodulePlugin('legacy');` or `new WebpackModuleNomodulePlugin('modern');`)

 The rest will be handled for you!